 Important Note to All Patients

 All of our patients are welcome to contact our Patient Services Department during standard working hours to have their questions answered.
-For your convenience, we have listed here many of the questions we receive most often along with our responses.
-If you cannot find the answer to your question among these, please contact:
+For your convenience, we have listed here many of the questions we receive most often with our responses.
+If you cannot find the answer to your question among these, please contact Patient Services.

-If you are confused about how the healthcare system works, about certain terms and phrases or how Cedars-Sinai Medical Group fits into the healthcare system, visit Healthcare Questions and Answers for a brief discussion about the state of healthcare today.
+If you are confused about how the healthcare system works, about certain terms and phrases, or how Cedars-Sinai Health Associates fit into the healthcare system, visit Healthcare Questions and Answers for a brief discussion about the state of healthcare today.